ashn-dot-dev/site/src/blog/wip-an-unfortunate-encounter-with-ai-slop.md

 How much collective time is this garbage website going to waste for the rest of the OSRS community?
 How many of those community members *won't* realize the site is filled with bare-bones self-conflicting inaccurate AI slop?

-As if this site wasn't bad enough already, if you dig even a little bit deeper you can see that this website thing is really just a shop that is trying to sell accounts, leveling & quest services, and in-game item services, all of which I belive is against Jagex's terms of service.
+As if this site wasn't bad enough already, if you dig even a little bit deeper you can see that this whole website is really just a shop that is trying to sell accounts, leveling & quest services, and in-game item services, all of which I belive is against Jagex's terms of service.

 {{Image src="/blog/wip-an-unfortunate-encounter-with-ai-slop/osrs-money-making-shop.png"}}
 {{/Image}}